mozilla/application-services/docs/design/test-faster.md

 We'd like to keep `cargo test`, `cargo build`, `cargo check`, ... reasonably fast, and we'd *really* like to keep them fast if you pass `-p` for a specific project.
 Unfortunately, there are a few ways this can become unexpectedly slow.
-The easiest of these for us to combat at the moment is probably unfortunate placement of dev-dependencies in our build graph.
+The easiest of these problems for us to combat at the moment is the unfortunate placement of dev-dependencies in our build graph.

 If you perform a `cargo test -p foo`, all dev-dependencies of `foo` must be